cmusatyalab/gabriel-legacy/README.md

       that if the amount of state needed for each client is small, the client and engine can pass it back and forth to each other in the `extras` field of `FromClient` and `FromEngine` messages.
 This would allow the client's frames to be processed by any instance of a given engine.
+However, your client code needs to ignore results based on frames that the client sent before it received the latest state update.
    2. Each client is assigned to a specific instance of the engine.
 No other instances of the engine will get frames from this client.
 This setting will be used for engines that store state information for each client.